yugms/odin-css-exercises/README.md

+# Important Note
+This repo has all of my answers to each exercise, so if you want spoilers then view it.
+If you want the unsolved challenges, go to [the official css challenges repo](https://github.com/TheOdinProject/css-exercises)

 # CSS Exercises

 These exercises consist of a series of CSS-related tasks intended to complement the HTML and CSS content on The Odin Project (TOP).
 They should only be completed when instructed during the course of the curriculum.